 Improving the operational value of the Hotline will continue to be an important task in the upcoming fiscal year.
-The improvement will include not only responding to allegations of fraud, waste and abuse, but also ensuring that matters investigated are adequately addressed and responded to promptly.
+The improvement will include responding to allegations of fraud, waste and abuse, as well as ensuring that matters investigated are adequately addressed and responded to promptly.